 The turbidity electrode should be installed in accordance with the notes in Appendix 3.
 Fitting AUX Electrodes.
 The turbidity electrode, when fitted, sits adjacent to the optical DO electrode.
-If the optical DO electrode has a red warning label fitted (see photo below), the label must be removed in order to prevent reflections.

 16.4.3.
 Precautions During Use

 In common with all other submersion type Turbidity Probes, air bubbles and stray reflections can be a problem when trying to measure low turbidity values.
 In order to avoid air bubbles, keep the Turbidity electrode clean, and agitate the Probe after submersion to dislodge any air bubbles which may be clinging to the lenses.
 In order to maintain a common reflective pattern between calibration and use, always calibrate and measure turbidity with the protective Sleeve End Cap fitted.